 "Monkey Flower".
-This lovely Chilean flower producers a succession of red-spotted bright yellow "snapdragon" flowers from earliest spring.
+This lovely Chilean flower produces a succession of red-spotted bright yellow "snapdragon" flowers from earliest spring.
 It will grow in moist soil or will grow equally well with its feet in water, when it spreads with gay abandon, making a glorious floating carpet of flowers all summer long.

 For best results, sow immediately onto a good soil-based compost.
 Cover the seeds with fine grit or compost to approximately their own depth.
 They can be sown at any time, and germination can sometimes be quicker if kept at 15 to 20 degrees C. We sow most seeds in an unheated greenhouse and wait for natural germination, as many seeds have built-in dormancy mechanisms, often waiting for natural spring germination, hence giving them a full season of growth.